settlemint/docs/docs/blockchain-guides/9_Hedera/3_hedera-connect-to-a-relay.md

 # Connect to a node

 For a software application to interact with a blockchain (e.g. by sending transactions/data to the network, or even just by reading data), it must connect to a node.
-This section describes how to connect to your Polygon zkEVM node.
+This section describes how to connect to your Hedera node.

 ## Backend APIs

-Once a node has been deployed on an EVM (Ethereum Virtual Machine) compatible network, such as Polygon zkEVM, it can be accessed by different endpoints such as JSON-RPC, JSON-WS or GraphQL.
+Once a node has been deployed on an EVM (Ethereum Virtual Machine) compatible network, such as Hedera Testnet, it can be accessed by different endpoints such as JSON-RPC, JSON-WS or GraphQL.
 You can connect to your already deployed node using these 3 most common endpoints.

 ### JSON-RPC